tryton/trytond/doc/ref/models/fields.rst

     An integer or a PYSON expression denoting the maximum number of records allowed in the relation.

+.. attribute:: Many2Many.add_remove

+    An alias to the :attr:`domain` for compatibility with the :class:`One2Many`.

 Instance methods:

 .. method:: Many2Many.get_target()